alialib/alia/docs/actions.md

 When alia is integrated with a UI library, this property can often be leveraged so that widgets are disabled when the corresponding actions aren't ready to be performed.
-The following example shows a DOM button picking up the (un)ready status of a copy action.
+The following example shows an HTML button picking up the (un)ready status of a copy action.

 [source](actions.cpp ':include :fragment=unready-copier')